tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 ## Flashing

-I flash my XIAO Boards using a J-Link programmer, but if you don't have one, you should be able to deploy the firmware using the Adafruit UF2 Bootloader.
+The XIAO board can be flashed using two methods.
+The first is done using the factory installed bootloader.
+The second is done using a J-Link programmer.
+I have a J-Link programmer, so that's the method I've been using.

 ### UF2

-* I should point out that I have had no success with this method yet! *
+[!IMPORTANT]
+Whilst this is supported, I have tried it without success!
+I want to make this project accessible to those without a J-Link, so I will dedicate time to it.

 First, connect the board via USB to your computer.
 Next, double click the Reset button.
 A new USB drive should appear.

-The UF2 firmware should be located here:
+The compilation process will generate a UF2 firmware file and it will be be located here:

 ```
 zigbee-nrf-flow-and-return-temperature-sensor\build\zigbee-nrf-flow-and-return-temperature-sensor\zephyr\zephyr.uf2